The Clinton Parameters: Security

-End of the Conflict
+End of the conflict

 The Parameters required that this agreement put an end to the conflict and any other claims.
 This could be implemented through a United Nations Security Council Resolution declaring that Resolutions 242 and 338 have been implemented.

 Acceptance and reservations

 On 3 January 2001, the White House released an official statement which stated that both sides had accepted the President's parameters with reservations.
 According to Bill Clinton and Dennis Ross, Barak's reservations were "within" the Parameters, while Arafat's reservations were "outside" them.
 According to Jeremy Pressman, however, the Israeli reservations were in contradiction with the Parameters, notably Barak's rejection of Palestinian sovereignty over the Temple Mount.
 Moreover, the Israelis demanded a route between East Jerusalem and the Jordan River (to pass by a tunnel or bridge, providing "contiguous" territory) and probably an additional one from Ariel, which would cut the West Bank into pieces.
 On the other hand, from the Palestinian reservations, only the refugee point seemed fundamental.
+Ross quoted Saudi Prince Bandar as saying while negotiations were taking place in December: "If Arafat does not accept what is available now, it won't be a tragedy; it will be a crime."